A heuristic account of the radiation by the superluminally moving current sheet in the magnetosphere of a neutron star: Abstract

 \section{Abstract}

 Results of the mathematical treatment of the radiation by the superluminally moving current sheet in the magnetosphere of a neutron star, which was presented in Ardavan (2021, {\it MNRAS}, {\bf 507}, 4530), are explained here in more transparent physical terms with the aid of illustrations.
-Not only do these results provide an all-encompassing explanation for the salient features of the radiation received from pulsars (its brightness temperature, polarization, spectrum and profile with microstructure and with a phase lag between the radio and gamma-ray peaks), but they also shed light on the putative energetic requirements of gamma-ray pulsars and magnetars and the sources of fast radio bursts and gamma-ray bursts.
+Not only do these results provide an all-encompassing explanation for the salient features of the radiation received from pulsars (its brightness temperature, polarization, spectrum, profile with microstructure and with a phase lag between the radio and gamma-ray peaks, and the discrepancy between the energetic requirements of its radio and gamma-ray components), but they also shed light on the putative energetic requirements of magnetars and the sources of fast radio bursts and gamma-ray bursts.